 Priced at 19.99 € per month, this Plan provides 4TB storage and 8TB transfer.

 4. PRO III

 This Plan is priced at 29.99 € per month, offering 8TB storage and 16TB transfer.

 In their business plan, MEGA offers 10€ per user per month, a minimum of 3 users.

 The storage and transfer are unlimited, which is a great plan, unlike their individual plans.

-Regardless of it, MEGA is great overall, but it doesn’t meet the same expectations as pCloud or Sync.com provides in their pricings.
+Regardless of it, MEGA is great overall as cloud storage for lawyers, but it doesn’t meet the same expectations as pCloud or Sync.com provides in their pricings.